Lola T70

-The Lola T70 is a sports prototype developed by British manufacturer Lola Cars in 1965.
+The Lola T70 is a sports prototype developed by British manufacturer Lola Cars in 1965, the successor to its Mk6.
 Lola built the aluminium monocoque chassis, which were typically powered by large American V8s.

 The T70 was quite popular in the mid to late 1960s, with more than 100 examples being built in three versions: an open-roofed Mk II spyder, followed by a Mk III coupé, and finally a slightly updated Mk IIIB.
 The T70 was replaced in the Can-Am series by the lighter Lola T160.

 History

 Early success for the Lola T70 came when Walt Hansgen won the Monterey Grand Prix, at Laguna Seca Raceway, on 17 October 1965, driving John Mecom's Lola T70-Ford.

 In 1966, the hot setup for the Can-Am was a T70 Chevrolet, winning five of six races during the year.
 John Surtees was the champion and Dan Gurney drove the only Ford powered car ever to win a Can-Am race.
 In 1967, no one could compete with the new M6 McLaren.

-When the FIA changed the rules for sports car racing for the 1968 season, limiting engine size of prototypes to three liters, sportscars with up to five liter engines were allowed if at least fifty were made.
+When the FIA changed the rules for sports car racing for the 1968 season, limiting engine size of prototypes to three litres, sportscars with up to five litre engines were allowed if at least fifty were made.
 This homologation rule allowed the popular yet outdated Ford GT40 and Lola T70s to continue racing.
-The Fords won Le Mans again in 1968 and 1969, while the T70's only big endurance win was a one–two finish in the 1969 24 Hours of Daytona when the Sunoco Lola T70-Chevrolet of Mark Donohue and Chuck Parsons. headed the American International Racing entry of Ed Leslie and Lothar Motschenbacher.
-When the minimum number was lowered to twenty five for 1969, the more modern Porsche 917 and Ferrari 512 were homologated and outran the older Lolas and Fords.
+The Fords won Le Mans again in 1968 and 1969, while the T70's only big endurance win was a one–two finish in the 1969 24 Hours of Daytona when the Sunoco Lola T70-Chevrolet of Mark Donohue and Chuck Parsons bested the Traco-built small-block 302 cu in Chevy V8 powered American International Racing T70s of Ed Leslie and Lothar Motschenbacher.
+When the minimum number was lowered to twenty-five for 1969, the more modern Porsche 917 and Ferrari 512 were homologated and outran the older Lolas and Fords.

 Chevrolet powered coupes tended to not run as well in Europe as they did in North America.
 Some reliability problems arose when racing in Europe, mainly due to the grade of fuel allowed.
 When forced to run on commercially available "pump fuel", with a lower octane rating than the "Avgas" permitted under American rules, engine failures related to detonation became an issue.
 In modern historic racing, these engines show spectacular reliability due to parts unavailable in the 1960s and better fuel quality than the historically poor petrol supplied by the ACO.